Adrode/cloud-notes/README.md

 # cloud-notes
 I use the Obsidian app to take notes.
+All my notes are written in Polish.

 My learning path to become a Cloud Engineer:
 - Linux